 - The ACT is administered on seven test dates within the US, US territories, and Puerto Rico.

 - The basic registration fee includes score reports for up to four college choices, if you list valid codes when you register.

-- Students in the 11th & 12th grade who are on Free/Reduced lunches can get up to two fee waivers to test for free.
+- Students in the 11th & 12th grade who are on Free/Reduced lunches can get up to four fee waivers to test for free.